tortvana123/Procedually-Generated-Text-Based-Adventure-Engine/README.md

-# TBA-C-I
+# "Procedually Generated" Text Based Adventure
-Text Based Adventure Creator and Interpreter
+A GUI game engine for a procedually generated Text Based Adventure.
+Uses JSON for the game data.